JoshuaLim25/dotfiles/README.md

 # IMPORTANT NOTE
 ---
 - This houses all of the configurations for the programs I use.
 I have spent lots and lots of time to make it grug simple to understand and navigate, but keep in mind that this is a configuration for **my personal use**, first and foremost.
 This is a living config, and things will not necessarily always look the same.
 Feel free to judge me for decisions you find janky or idiotic—unfortunately I do not care :(
 - I hope this helps you in making your own configuration; config customization and management is a deep, deep rabbit hole and it's easy to get overwhelmed.
-Take things slow and *please* remember to focus on tweaking the things that are actual hindrances to your workflow, rather than "oh this looks pretty I should spend the next few hours tinkering with this to get it working with everything instead of getting some shit i actually need to do done" (not speaking from experience).
+Take things slow and remember to focus on tweaking the things that are actual hindrances to your workflow, rather than "oh this looks pretty I should spend the next few hours tinkering with this to get it working with everything instead of getting some shit i actually need to do done" (not speaking from experience).
-- *My personal opinion* (for programmers): your number one priority is your editor config, whether its vscode or vim or whatever.
-What you do is edit text—sure there's thinking involved (not in my case, nothing up here :D) but that's what you do.
-Learn your tools and master them.
-After your editor, I'd say pick a window manager and go from there.
 - I have included references for anything I took from others' repositories.
 Taking a look at how other do things is absolutely a good idea for you as well.